top of page

 Claire Judd

-You became a mother expecting joy, but instead found yourself lost in survival mode—overthinking, simmering rage, and wondering where the woman you used to be has gone.
+You became a mother expecting joy, but instead found yourself lost in survival mode; overthinking, simmering rage, and wondering why you can't cope.

 Do I have postnatal depression or anxiety?

 This is a really common question I get asked.
-All the symptoms here are symptoms of postnatal depression and anxiety though the most important thing is how you feel.
-As a therapist I don't diagnose but I do help you whether you have a diagnosis of postnatal depression/postnatal anxiety or not.
+Anger and overwhelm, however they show up, can be symptoms of depression and anxiety.
+In fact anxiety & anger sit in the same space when it comes to how your body's stress response works.
+The most important thing is how you feel.
+As a therapist I don't diagnose but I do help you whether you have a diagnosis of depression/anxiety or not.

 I use the term 'survival mode' as it accounts for these diagnosis as well as general overwhelm.